CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 ### 1.2 Threats and current conservation efforts
 ### 1.3 Project Rationale
 ### 1.4 Research questions and hypotheses
-RQ1: How is the area of red panda habitat changing?
+####RQ1: How is the area of red panda habitat changing?

-H1: The area of red panda habitat will have decreased by over 5% from 2000 to 2018.
+H1: The area of red panda habitat will have decreased by over 5% from 2000 to 2018 across its entire range.

 H10: There is less than 5% forest loss in the area of red panda habitat from 2000 to 2018.

-H2: The magnitude and rate of red panda habitat loss will be different in different parts of its range.
+####RQ2: Do protected areas conserve red panda habitat?

-H20: The magnitude and rate of red panda habitat loss will not be  different in different parts of its range.
+H1: The magnitude and rate of red panda habitat loss will be less in protected areas with the higer IUCN rating correlating with lower forest loss.

-H3: Red panda habitat in protected areas will show the least forest loss from 2000-1018

-RQ2: How connected is red panda habitat?
+####RQ3: How many sub populations of red pandas are there?

+I think I am going to skip this question.
+It is not praticualry quantitive and to answer it well requires more info on panda responses to fragmentation and dispersal capabilities.

-H1: Red pandas are separated into more than three isolated sub populations.
+H1: Red pandas are separated into more than three sub populations separated by a gap in forest cover of >30km between each population.

 H10: Red pandas are isolated into three sub populations (the three previously known).

-- Fragmentaion and landuse change are large drivers of global ecosystem change
-- Community responses are complex but indivdual responses can be inferred more simply
-- Red Panda ecology make them particularly supceptable to bad impact of fragmentation and habitat loss
-- Remote sensing can be used to quantify fragmentaion and land use change for red pandas

 # Methods
 ### 2.1 Defining the study area